openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 See the **keypad** section above for a full discussion of configuration and use.

 To support this keypad's contact closure inputs, CCI channels named *cci1* and *cci2* are created with item type Contact and category Switch.
-They are marked as Advanced, so they will not be automatically linked to items in the Paper UI's Simple Mode.
+They are marked as Advanced, so you will need to check "Show advanced" in order to see them listed in the Administration UI.
 They present ON/OFF states the same as a keypad button.

 Component numbering: For button and LED layouts and numbering, see the Lutron Integration Protocol Guide (rev. AA) p.107 (https://www.lutron.com/TechnicalDocumentLibrary/040249.pdf).
-If you are having problems determining which channels have been created for a given keypad model, click on the thing under Configuration/Things in the Paper UI, or run the command `things show <thingUID>` (e.g. `things show lutron:intlkeypad:hwprocessor:kitchenkeypad`) from the openHAB CLI to list the channels.
+If you are having problems determining which channels have been created for a given keypad model, select the appropriate intlkeypad thing under Settings/Things in the Administration UI and click on the Channels tab.
+You can also run the command `things show <thingUID>` (e.g. `things show lutron:intlkeypad:hwprocessor:kitchenkeypad`) from the openHAB CLI to list the channels.

 Supported settings for `model` parameter: 2B, 3B, 4B, 5BRL, 6BRL, 7BRL, 8BRL, 10BRL / Generic (default)